A. Eligibility. Population Criteria

 Q: We have an infant that was transferred-in at 35 days of life.
 Does the 28-Day rule apply to transfers?

 A: Yes, the 28-Day rule does apply for transfers.
 However, only fill out the form if the infant was first admitted to your NICU on or before Day 28 of life.
 This particular infant would NOT qualify.

 Q: Should an infant be counted who qualifies after Day 28?

 A: A Big Baby who is admitted into the NICU on or before Day 28 is still eligible into the database even if the following selection criteria occur AFTER Day 28:

 Q: A qualified two-month old infant is transferred to the third hospital.
 Does this infant count after Day 28?

 A: To be eligible into the database, Small Baby infants must be born or admitted to any location in your hospital within 28 days of birth without first having been discharged home to be eligible.
-Any Big Baby infant who is admitted on or before Day 28 of life to the NICU or cared for by Neonatologist to be eligible, and then must fulfill one of the eight selection criteria listed above for Big Babies.
+Any Big Baby infant who is admitted on or before Day 28 of life to the NICU or cared for by Neonatologist to be eligible, and then must fulfill the big baby eligibility criteria.

 Here are a few examples to clarify the situation above:

 - If the two-month old infant was eligible into the database on or before Day 28 at Hospital A, then was transferred to Hospital B for acute reasons on or before Day 28, and then transferred to Hospital C on or before Day 28, then that infant would be eligible and assigned an ID by all three hospitals.

 - If the two-month old infant was transferred to Hospital B AFTER Day 28, then that infant wouldn't be eligible for Hospital B or Hospital C.